 Is Guttation Bad?

 Guttation is a natural process; however, it is crucial to understand the difference between guttation, sticky residue, and dew.
-Even if guttation is not a harmful process, it is a sign to look over your plant’s feeding and watering habits again.
+Even if guttation is not harmful, it is a sign to look over your plant’s feeding and watering habits again.

 Guttation, at times, could mean you are overwatering your plant.
-Since Monsteras are quite resilient in nature, they are able to absorb water to a great extent.
+Since Monsteras are pretty resilient, they can absorb water to a great extent.
 However, that does not mean you should overwater them often.

 Overfertilization